 Select Page

 Nursing assessment skills are one of a nurse’ most valuable assets.
-This is the main reason why whenever someone filed a complaint against you, your license could be put in danger if not defended by a Texas LVN license attorney.
+This is the main reason why whenever someone files a complaint against you, your license could be put in danger if not defended by a Texas LVN license attorney.

-On or about November 1, 2019, through December 4, 2019, while employed as a Licensed Vocational Nurse in a university hospital in Dallas, the LVN withdrew Hydrocodone, Morphine, Zolpidem, and Fentanyl from the Medication Dispensing System for patients, but failed to document, or completely and accurately document the administration of the medications, including signs, symptoms, and responses to the medications, in the patients’ Medication Administration Records and/or nurses notes.
+On or about November 1, 2019, through December 4, 2019, while employed as a Licensed Vocational Nurse in a university hospital in Dallas, the LVN withdrew Hydrocodone, Chronic Pain Medication, Zolpidem, and Fentanyl from the Medication Dispensing System for patients, but failed to document, or completely and accurately document the administration of the medications, including signs, symptoms, and responses to the medications, in the patients’ Medication Administration Records and/or nurses notes.

 Therefore, the LVN was summoned by the Texas Board of Nursing to explain her side.
 However, the LVN failed to hire a Texas LVN license attorney to help her with her case.
 Because of this, the Texas Board of Nursing suspended and disciplined the LVN.